-In general practice, if students, teachers, and staff present with fever, respiratory infection, or other COVID-19 symptoms, send them home immediately.
-Separate them from others in an isolation room established on campus until they go home.
+In general practice, if students, teachers, and staff present with symptoms of fever and/or respiratory infection, they will be sent home immediately.
+They will be separated from others in an isolation space or "sick room" established on campus until they go home.